comitservice/GRBL/Home.md

 ## TODO
 In no particular order this is a list of possible/probable enhancements:
-* Canned Cycles, specifically drilling G81/2/3.
-This is what sparked the creation of Grbl Panel
 * Allow jogging after a M0 (pause) or M6 (tool change) is to be sent to Grbl
 * Tool Change, M06.
 This involves moving the tool to some location and then doing a G38.2 probe
-* Finish support .Net 3.5 (serialio read() rewrite) to use GrblPanel on Mono